 It’s not quitting early and treating yourself to a beer.
 It’s not telling yourself it’s okay for your apartment to be a pigsty.

 There is a choice in every moment, between acting out of love, or out of fear.
-At any instant, you can stop at look at the moment, and it is clear which action is which.
+At any instant, you can stop and look at the moment, and it is clear which action is which.
 You will make a habit out of choosing one or the other.

 You won’t be able to have respect if you do not make a habit of recognizing value.
 There is value in every person, object, place and moment, but you may miss it if you hold faults to be more important.